gcallah/JohnGray/intro.md

 were strictly limited.
 Beyond securing its subjects against one another and external enemies, it had no remit."

 Or, as Michael Oakeshott (whom Gray refers to as one of Hobbes's "best interpreters") put it, "Hobbes is not an absolutist precisely because he is an authoritarian..."
-In other words, Hobbes's state existed to keep its citizens from going to war with each other, and had whatever power it needed to meet that task.
+In other words, Hobbes's sovereign existed to keep its citizens from going to war with each other, and had whatever power it needed to meet that task.
 But its area of authority did not include stopping them from smoking, or encouraging them to save prudently for retirement, or urging them to approve of homosexuality, or prompting them to better appreciate high culture.
+(Unless, of course, one of those projects was necessary to maintain civil peace: For instance, if smokers and non-smokers were engaging in pitched battles in the streets, Hobbes's sovereign might need to take a stand on the issue of smoking.)

+### Summary

+One of the results of reading (or re-reading) so much of Gray's ouvre in writing this introduction is amazement at the scope of material he has digested: he seems to not only have read everything you have, but also everything three or four of your colleagues have as well.

 ## Our Papers